calendar November 2023 | updated icon October 2024 | read time 6 minute read | Topic Product Information Management

 For that reason, a lot of businesses make the switch to specialized software once they reach a certain point in their ecommerce journey.
 For product information, the best option out there is product information management or PIM software.

-PIM tools simplify the whole import process for Adobe Commerce by giving you one central hub where you can store and organize your data and your images, videos, and other files, and then use export features to make everything match Adobe’s requirements before you send it their way.
+Using a PIM for Adobe Commerce (Magento) simplifies the whole import process by giving you one central hub where you can store and organize your data and your images, videos, and other files, and then use export features to make everything match Adobe’s requirements before you send it their way.
 You can also combine these tools with plugins or FMS to have scheduled updates and automate even more of this process.
 To learn more, just check out the ebook below.

 Click here for a free ebook about how businesses are using PIM software to get an edge on their competitors!